Alone on Our Own Spiritual Path of Awakening

 Cheering Won't Make Us Look like Players

 I am not suggesting that everyone spend some time gazing at their wall and making a conscious inventory of their hidden demons.
-What I am suggesting that everyone honestly assess their own spiritual path and stop pretending that it's more dignifying than it is - according to their deeds.
+What I am suggesting that everyone honestly assess their own spiritual path and stop pretending that it's more dignifying than it is---judging by their acting.

 Our Feet to Imprint Our Own Path